-As in the case of the other network water year patterns, the spatial pattern for Water Year 2014 (Figure 3) does not contain the anomalies found in an analysis using sites operated by the MWRDGC, the NWS, and Cook County for Water Years 1984-1989 (Vogel, 1988; Peppler, 1993b).
+The spatial pattern of annual precipitation for WY 2016 (Figure 3) does not contain the anomalies found in an analysis using sites operated by the MWRDGC, the NWS, and Cook County for WYs 1984-1989 (Vogel, 1988; Peppler, 1993b).
 Gradients of 15 to 20 inches were common in those analyses.
 Precipitation data from those sites were the input for diversion accounting before construction of the present network (Peppler, 1993b).
-For Water Year 2014, there were 9-inch gradients between Sites #7 and #10 and between #13 and #1, and an 11-inch gradient between #14 and #19.
+For WY 2016, there was a 7.58-inch gradient between sites 14 and 19.
 Lower values may be due to storm location or siting issues.
-Site #14 is in a very windy location, but has an Alter shield to help reduce wind loss.
-Site #2 was moved downhill in June 2014 to a less windy location.
-These siting differences may accentuate actual precipitation gradients suggested by nearby gages.
+Site 14 is near Lake Michigan in a very windy location, but has an Alter shield to help reduce wind loss.
+These siting differences may accentuate actual precipitation gradients between nearby gages.